chrisjcthomas/HenngeChallenge/README.md

 For generating the TOTP password, you will need to use the following setup:

 - You have to read RFC6238 (and the errata too!) and get a correct one time password by yourself.
-- TOTP's Time Step X is 30 seconds.
-T0 is 0.
+- TOTP's `Time Step X` is 30 seconds. `T0` is 0.
-- Use HMAC-SHA-512 for the hash function, instead of the default HMAC-SHA-1.
+- Use `HMAC-SHA-512` for the hash function, instead of the default `HMAC-SHA-1.
-- Token shared secret is the userid followed by ASCII string value "HENNGECHALLENGE003" (not including double quotations).
+- Token shared secret is the userid followed by ASCII string value "`HENNGECHALLENGE003`" (not including double quotations).

-Shared secret examples
+**Shared secret examples**
-For example, if the userid is "ninja@example.com", the token shared secret is "ninja@example.comHENNGECHALLENGE003".
+- For example, if the userid is "ninja@example.com", the token shared secret is "ninja@example.comHENNGECHALLENGE003".
-For example, if the userid is "ninjasamuraisumotorishogun@example.com", the token shared secret is "ninjasamuraisumotorishogun@example.comHENNGECHALLENGE003"
+- For example, if the userid is "ninjasamuraisumotorishogun@example.com", the token shared secret is "ninjasamuraisumotorishogun@example.comHENNGECHALLENGE003"
 If your POST request succeeds, the server returns HTTP status code 200.

 ## Rules